 INDUSTRY DRIVEN CURRICULUM:

-- Governance and compliance challenges of managing UK’s largest not-for-profit housing and care provider with annual turnover of £550 and £1.5 billion balance sheet
+- Governance and compliance challenges of managing England’s largest not for profit provider of housing and care for older people with annual turnover of £550 and £1.5 billion balance sheet

 - Strategic business planning: Creating and communicating a five year and longer term growth plan